 Gili Islands Diving

 Background – The three Gili Islands are situated just off the northwest coast of Lombok.
 The largest and westernmost, Trawangan, is 35 kilometers (22 miles) from Bali.
 They have a total area of 15 square kilometers (22 square miles) and a resident population of 4,439.
-Gili means small island in Sasak, so the best way to refer to the 3 islands is by their second names, Trawangan, Meno and Air.
+Gili means small island in Sasak, so the best way to refer to the 3 islands is by their second names, Trawangan, Meno, and Air.
 The Japanese used the islands as a prison camp during the second world war and the first permanent settlers arrived in the 1970s.
-Fishing and then coconut production were the early economic foundation and then in the 1980s foreign backpackers discovered the islands and tourism started to boom.
+Fishing and then coconut production was the early economic foundation and then in the 1980s, foreign backpackers discovered the islands and tourism started to boom.
 In the 1990s tourist scuba diving became established.
 Destructive fishing practices were common, but since 2000 there has been a major effort to protect the reefs and an increasing number of westerners are establishing resorts and dive shops in recent years.
 Trawangan is known to be a party island with the most tourist traffic.
 Meno, in the middle, is more laid back and suitable for couples.
 Air, closest to Lombok Island, has a more developed local community and has a reputation as a place for social backpackers.
 The islands are flat with a maximum elevation of 60 meters (200 feet).
 Except for electric scooters, no motorized vehicles are allowed.
 Popular means of transport are horse-drawn carts and bicycles.

 To check out liveaboard diving opportunities in Indonesia, click here:

 For special offers on Indonesian and other liveaboard diving destinations, please click here: